rbrahier17/react-data-tables-plugin/README.md

 | mainColor | string | false | The main color for custom styling (optional). |
 | accentColor | string | false | The accent color for custom styling (optional). |

+## Performance

+This plugin incorporates performance optimizations to enhance efficiency:

+- Components are wrapped with `React.memo` to prevent unnecessary re-renders. `React.memo` is a higher-order component that memoizes the rendered output of a component, preventing re-renders if the input props remain unchanged.

+- It is very important for optimal performance that objects passed as props to construct the table body include a unique 'id' property.
+This uniqueness enables the avoidance of unnecessary re-renders.
+The 'id' property is utilized as the 'key' for each object displayed in the table.
+To generate unique identifiers, easily consider using libraries such as [uuid](https://www.npmjs.com/package/uuid).

 ## Reporting Issues

 Please note that this project is part of a training program and maintenance cannot be guaranteed but if you come across any issues or have suggestions for improvements, please don't hesitate to open an issue on the [GitHub Issues](https://github.com/rbrahier17/react-data-tables-plugin/issues) page.